Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2022-06-05-qubits-vs-bits.md

                                                      |ψ⟩=a|0⟩+b|1⟩

 This mathematical representation allows us to position our qubit |ψ⟩ in the Bloch sphere.
-The variables a & b give us the qubit's coordinates with respect to it's allowed states $\vert 0 \rangle$ & $\vert 1 \rangle$.
+The variables a & b give us the qubit's coordinates with respect to it's allowed states $$\vert 0 \rangle$$ & $$\vert 1 \rangle$$.
 Run the code below, to get a better idea of what type of information a & b provide: